AndersDeath/diary2/000-current.md

 # 31 August - Samstag - Yerevan - 709 Tag der Einwanderung - Heat Sunny

 After short visit of my doctor I just walked here and there.
+It was tipical Saturday for me.